jacmoe/jacmoes-content/blog/2016/december/ich-bin-ein-ubernaut.md

 Cronjobs

-Uberspace allows us to install software packages locally via [Toast](http://www.toastball.net/toast/)
+You can also install software via LinuxBrew, which is awesome!

+Let's Encrypt - works.